k3ssen/GeneratorBundle/Resources/doc/templates.md

 Similarly you can change any other file.

-**Note:** The above example is a small exception, since it's the only file that is being used across different files.
+**Note:** The above example is a bit of an exception, since it's the only file that is being used across different files.